bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 6. evaluate the function code
 7. remove `calleeContext` from call stack.

-In simple words, function creates a new scope and points both LE and VE to it.
-After function is over, they are reset back to their old value.

 **When we enter a block scope -**

 1. save current value of LE as oldLE